 Have a silo’d culture?
 Need better cross functional collaboration and teamwork?

 Implementing a basic CAB can do wonders, and it’s not as hard as you might think.
-See how in How to Implement Basic ITIL Change Management.
+See how in How to Implement Basic ITSM Change Management.